 If you’re looking for delicious food and a good time, you’ll want to visit Time Out Market, where you’ll find some of the best chefs in the country under one roof.
 Time Out is considered South Beach’s destination for a delicious night on the town.

-The market offers 18 eateries and three bars for you to explore and try out.
-You’ll find several food options to choose from, including pizza, seafood, vegan and vegetarian options, deli, burgers, desserts, and so much more.
+The market offers 18 eateries and three bars to explore and try out.
+You’ll find several food options, including pizza, seafood, vegan and vegetarian options, deli, burgers, desserts, and so much more.

 Not to mention that the market also has a killer Happy Hour.
 What makes it so special?
 Well, they host Happy Hour every single day from 4 pm to 7 pm.
 That includes weekends which is rarely the case elsewhere.